Animal welfare and nature conservation are very important to us

 - Impregnation and color are without environmental toxins (so).

-We regionalize our supply chains as much as possible.
+- We regionalize our supply chains as much as possible.
 This is how DownWool® and lavalan® AlmWolle Made in Germany, the raw materials for DownWool® and AlmWolle come from Europe.

-Delivery to customers is climate-neutral with DHL.
+- Delivery to customers in Germany is carried out with DHL GoGreen.

 Multifunctionality and durability